Asad-Ismail/Real_World_ML/README.md

 # Real_World_ML

-Welcome to Real_World_ML, a repository dedicated to the exploration and understanding of machine learning (ML) and deep learning (DL) in the real world.
-This repository serves as a comprehensive guide for those who wish to grasp the core principles behind popular ML/DL techniques and apply them to solve real-world problems.
-Whether you're a student, researcher, or industry professional, this repository has something to offer for everyone passionate about learning and applying ML/DL in their field.
+This repository is dedicated to the exploration and understanding of machine learning (ML) and deep learning (DL) in the real world.
+This repository is useful guide for those who wish to grasp the core principles behind popular ML/DL techniques and apply them to solve real-world problems.

 ## What This Repo Offers